DS4PS/cpp-526-sum-2020/schedule.md

 If you find something confusing let us know (likely others will find it confusing as well).

-* We can jump on a [Zoom call](https://calendly.com/lecy/15min?month=2019-08) to do a screen share if you want to walk through anything.
+* You can schedule a Zoom call with your instructor to do a screen share if you want to walk through anything.
-* You can post a question to the homework discussion board for [data science I](https://ds4ps.org/cpp-526-spr-2020/help/) or [program evaluation I](https://ds4ps.org/cpp-523-spr-2020/help/).
+* You can post a question to the [homework discussion board](https://ds4ps.org/cpp-526-sum-2020/help/).
 * Or you can request a walk-through of a problem.
-The instructor will provide an example with the solution.
+The instructor will provide an example and steps to solve.

 As a general rule of thumb, if you are stuck on the math or code for a problem, need clarification about what the question is asking, want to make sure you understand a formula, or are having similar issues then the help discussion page is the easiest and quickest way to get help.
 If you are confused about concepts or having a hard time even formulating your question then virtual office hours are your best option.